lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor concatenates the x most significant bits of Target Value and the received residue.

-If this action needs to be done on a variable length field, the size of the Compression Residue in bytes MUST be sent as described in {{var-length-field}}.
+If this action needs to be done on a variable length field, the size of the Compression Residue (using the units defined in FL) MUST be sent as described in {{var-length-field}}.

 ### DevIID, AppIID CDA